Cosmological gravity on all scales V: MCMC forecasts combining large scale structure and CMB lensing for binned phenomenological modified gravity: Introduction

-It is this gap in the modelling that this body of work \cite{ref:DanPF, Srinivasan2021, Srinivasan_2024, Srinivasan_2025} has been developed to address.
-In the past iterations of this series, we have developed the formalism to model the nonlinear observables in modified gravity in a model-agnostic, data-driven context.
-Effectively, we parameterise the strength of clustering by a dimensionless re-scaling of the Poisson equation (the so-called $\mu$ parameter) and the gravitational slip (the $\eta$ parameter) as they appear in general relativity (GR).
-In particular, we developed $N$-body simulations from which we computed the nonlinear matter power spectrum for different step-function like deviations from GR.
-These simulations were used to validate an end-to-end pipeline that computes the full combination of 2-point functions of cosmic shear, galaxy clustering and their cross correlation, the so-called $3\times 2$pt data vector.
+In the past iterations of this work, simulations were used to validate an end-to-end pipeline that computes the full combination of 2-point functions of cosmic shear, galaxy clustering and their cross correlation, the so-called $3\times 2$pt data vector.
 We performed Fisher forecasts with this pipeline, that allowed one to forecast constraining power on the joint set of $\Lambda$CDM and modified gravity parameters.
 Similar pipelines have been adopted by the \textit{Euclid} collaboration to forecast general parameterisations of modified gravity \cite{Frusciante_2024, euclid_param_MG_forecast}.

 However, this pipeline involved the running of the halo-model based \texttt{ReACT} code \cite{Cataneo_2019, BoseReACT, Bose_2021, Bose_2023}, which lacks the computational speed required to be directly implemented in a typical Bayesian Markov Chain Monte Carlo (MCMC) analysis pipeline (see appendix \ref{app:react} for more details on emulating \texttt{ReACT}).
 In this work, we develop an emulator of the nonlinear matter power spectrum that enables fast predictions of nonlinear clustering in the presence of phenomenological deviations from GR parameterised by the $\mu$ and $\eta$ functions.
 The emulator is trained on a suite of COmoving Lagrangian Acceleration (COLA) simulations and provide predictions for the nonlinear power spectrum as a function of cosmological parameters and the modified gravity parameters describing deviations from GR in discrete redshift bins.